Mario-Florio/social-media-app/README.md

 <img src="./readme-imgs/user-manual/features/uploading-photos/photo-uploader.png" width=500 style="margin-bottom: 2rem"/>

-Upon successful upload the image will appear in the users photo album and be available for others to see. **(Note: demo version will not be able to upload images to a database, so any changes that occur will be temporary and reset upon leaving the page.)**
+Upon successful upload the image will appear in the users photo album and be available for others to see. **(Note: Demo version will not be able to upload images to a database, so any changes that occur will be temporary and reset upon leaving the page.)**

 <img src="./readme-imgs/user-manual/features/uploading-photos/uploaded-image.png" width=700/>